Milillo-lab/Geospatial_Framework_For_Humanitarian_Relief/Inputs/population_data.md

 ## 9) FAQ

 **Q: I can’t find my country on HDX.**
 A: Try alternative spellings or check for regional packs.
-If not available, consider the GEE approach.

 **Q: The values look too small/large.**
 A: Confirm whether the layer is **population per pixel** vs **density per km²**, and check if you need to resample or aggregate.